paneda/beauty/README.md

 * Fast, asynchronous and lock-free implementation
 * Low heap memory requirement (configurable support of buffer sizes)
-* No ESP-IDF/Arduino dependencies, i.e. the web application can be mocked and and tested on PC during development
+* No ESP-IDF/Arduino dependencies, i.e. the web application can be mocked and tested on PC during development

 # Dependencies
 * asio (non-boost)